TIY-Austin-Front-End-Engineering/Curriculum/day-7/in-class/README.md

 if (5) { console.log("I like peanuts"); }
 ```

-### 8. What doe the following expression print to the console?
+### 8. What does the following expression print to the console?

 ```js
 if ("") {